alwindoss/gnuhealth/tryton/health_icpm/doc/index.rst

 The ICPM is currently being used in countries around the world, but it will be replaced by the ICHI, the International Classification of Health Intervention [1], currently being revised.

 http://www.who.int/classifications/ichi/en/

+Credits :
+Many thanks to Yvonne Webber-Bryan and the Jamaica Ministry of Health for their contribution to this ICPM module.